17 Tips For Creating A Must-Read Church Newsletter

 1. Make It Useful

 People have information overload on a daily, sometimes even hourly, basis.
-Your newsletter has to stand out and be something that’s useful to your members.
+Your newsletter has to stand out and be something that’s useful to your church members.

-Many church newsletters follow the same format:
+Many churches have newsletters that follow the same format:

-• List of upcoming events
+- List of upcoming events and church services

 For the most part, all of this is information they already know.
-There are likely flyers up at the church about upcoming events.
+There are likely flyers up at the church bulletin about upcoming events.
 If you have a church website, all the events should be listed there too.

 Overall, it’s just not an overly useful newsletter.
-Think about things that would actually help your members.
+Think about things that would actually help your church members.
 Adding a short Bible study, links to suggested blog posts (your own and others), family-friendly area events (not just church), prayer requests and so on are all useful things to include.

 2. Avoid Getting Too Wordy